 - 5 Top Locations to Photograph in Western Australia

 Western Australia is a photographer's dream.
 With landscapes and scenery so diverse you'll never run out of different scenes to capture, not to mention the Western Coast is a prime location for perfect sunset shots over the water.
-Here, Canon Collective Ambassador Steve Huddy shares his top local picks of where to shoot in WA.
+Here, Canon Photographer Steve Huddy shares his top local picks of where to shoot in WA.

 Gracing the Swan River just outside the CBD, this beautiful boatshed has been in many a photograph and has has become an iconic location best captured at sunrise.
 Built in the 1930s it served as the base for an air squadron in World War II and later as the base for the Royal Perth Yacht Club.
 Since then it's been renovated and painted this striking blue colour and sits just south of Perth’s Kings Park and Botanic Garden – another highly recommended place for stunning early morning photo set-ups.